clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 you require a kernel module, be sure to check whether it is already available in |CL| first.

-You can search for kernel modules using the :command:`swupd search` command.
+You can search for kernel module file names, which end with the :file:`.ko` file extension, using the :command:`swupd search` command.
+For example:
+:command:`sudo swupd search ${module_name}.ko`.
 See :ref:`swupd-search` for more information.

 Consider requesting the module be added to |CL|
 ===============================================
-If the kernel module you're needing is open source and likely to be useful to others, consider submitting a request to add or enable to the |CL| kernel.
+If the kernel module you're needing is already already open source (e.g. in the Linux upstream) and likely to be useful to others, consider submitting a request to add or enable to the |CL| kernel.

 You can make enhancement  requests to the |CL| distribution `on GitHub`_ .